From Beyond (film): Awards and reception

-The film received generally positive reviews from critics.
-On the review website Rotten Tomatoes, the film maintains a 79% approval rating from critics, with an average rating of 6.8/10 based on 19 reviews as of November 2022.
+The film received mostly positive reviews from critics.
+On the review website Rotten Tomatoes, the film maintains a 74% approval rating from critics based on 70 reviews.
+The consensus summarizes: "Though it sacrifices some depth in its characterizations, From Beyond stands as a stunningly grotesque Lovecraft adaptation with a dazzling blend of chilling effects and brainy, cosmic horror."

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four and wrote that it "lacks the single-minded weirdness of Gordon's first film, but it does establish him in the tradition of Hollywood horror directors who really try - directors including James Whale, Tod Browning and Roger Corman.
 At a time when almost any exploitation movie can make money if its ads are clever enough, this is a movie that tries to mix some satire and artistry in with the slime."
 Variety noted, "Less wigged-out and somewhat more conventional than his wild debut feature, Re-Animator, Stuart Gordon's H.P.
 Lovecraft followup, From Beyond, still stands as an effectively gruesome horror entry that should please fans of the genre."
 A generally negative review from Vincent Canby of The New York Times reported that the film "sounds rather more entertaining than it is to watch" and described the monsters as "less scary than technically arresting."
 Patrick Goldstein, film critic for the Los Angeles Times, said that while From Beyond is more conventional than Re-Animator, lacking its comedic angle, it has similarly excellent pacing, visual symbolism, and gruesomeness.
 He wrote, "From Beyond is a horror movie with some deliciously slimy tricks for the kids, but some shocking treats for grown-ups too."
 Gene Siskel, film critic with the Chicago Tribune, also enjoyed the movie, awarding it three stars out of four and calling it "a decent enough low-budget horror film that delivers what audiences have every reason to expect - a funny, horrific grossout."
 William Wolf with the Gannett News Service rated the film half-a-star out of four.
 He criticized the movie for its strong gore content as well as the sado-masochistic treatment of women.
 In his review Wolf wrote, "The gore gets progressively more stomach-turning without much cleverness, and after a while From Beyond just becomes overkill, more revolting than scary or funny."